 In June 1939, Green joined the Royal Air Force Volunteer Reserve as an Observer while training to become a pilot.
-He completed training at 4 BGS West Freugh, joining 235 Squadron at North Coates on 19th March 1940.
+He completed training at No. 4 Bombing and Gunnery School, R.A.F.
+West Freugh, Wigtownshire, Scotland.
+He joined R.A.F.
+235 Squadron at North Coates, Lincolnshire, England on 19th March 1940.

-While serving with RAF 235 Squadron, Pilot Officer Green took part in the Battle of Britain campaign.
-Green was on board Bristol Blenheim Bomber IV-F L9396 LA-E shot down around 1730hrs on Wednesday 11th September 1940.
-He was 21 years old.
+While serving with R.A.F.
+235 Squadron, Pilot Officer Green took part in the Battle of Britain.
+He died on 11th September 1940 aged 21 years old.
+Bristol Blenheim IV-F L9396 LA-E was shot down around 1730hrs.

 Pilot Officer Alexander “Bill” Green, a young Ulsterman, was the first observer to join the squadron.
 He had a shy and retiring disposition, yet Bill had developed into a cool, fearless and impeccable observer.
 He flapped continuously on the ground, but this subsided immediately he was airborne.
 He was remarkably keen and was pursuing his ambition to become a pilot.